 Why does homelessness persist in American neighborhoods despite so many attempts to eradicate it?
 This is the question that drives most of my current work.
 By taking a transdisciplinary approach, I study the systems that surround unhoused individuals- leading them into homelessness and keeping them stuck in that condition.
 My research is active, participatory, and ethnographic taking me from shelters to streets to offices and archives to unpack this social welfare concern and tackle it head on.

 How can local governments produce socially sustainable communities?
 In this line of research, I focus on access, acquisition, and attachment/accountability to determine the ways that local public institutions succeed, fail, struggle, and advance in institutional efforts focused on urban design, the unique needs of different demographic groups, and the value of dissenting voices.

-Outside of my doctoral dissertation research, I’ve studied the intersection between social equity/social justice and public administration.
-My co-authored work on incorporating social justice within a service-learning framework in MPA classrooms is forthcoming at the Journal of Public and Nonprofit Affairs while several pieces on social equity and social justice within public processes are under review at various public administration journals.
+Generally, my research is motivated by a view that centers social equity/social justice in public administration.
+My co-authored article on the role of equity in governmental process improvement trainings is forthcoming at Public Integrity.
+Additionally, several other pieces on social equity and social justice within public processes are under review at various public administration journals.

 Interdisciplinary and Engaged Public Scholarship

-In addition to my core areas listed above, I am working on several projects in the areas of public finance; methodological choices in public administration research; and state-local relationships in declining regions.
+In addition to my core areas listed above, I am working on several projects related to city-state relations; qualitative research in social science research; and civic engagement and representation.